Riverstone

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Riverstone has an income level above the national average according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Riverstone is $61,359 and the average income stands at $72,454.
-In comparison, Greater Sydney's figures are $60,817 (median) and $83,003 (average).
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Riverstone would be approximately $66,795 (median) and $78,873 (average) as of September 2025.
-According to the Census 2021 income data, incomes in Riverstone cluster around the 70th percentile nationally.
-The earnings profile shows that the $1,500 - 2,999 bracket dominates with 39.0% of residents (5,520 people).
-High housing costs consume 19.7% of income, but strong earnings still place disposable income at the 68th percentile nationally.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 5th decile.
+Riverstone suburb's income level is above national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
+Median income among taxpayers in Riverstone is $61,359 and average income stands at $72,454, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $66,795 (median) and $78,873 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes in Riverstone cluster around the 70th percentile nationally.
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 39.0% of residents (5,575 people), aligning with regional figures where this cohort represents 30.9%.
+High housing costs consume 19.7% of income, placing disposable income at the 68th percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income